Jawz84/Blog/PowerShell Contributing.md

 File that bug right here: <https://github.com/PowerShell/PowerShell/issues>

-This is what you will be asked for when filing a bug:
+This is what you will be asked for when filing a bug report:

 - Make sure you are able to reproduce it on the [latest released version](https://github.com/PowerShell/PowerShell/releases)
 - Search the [existing issues](https://github.com/PowerShell/PowerShell/issues)